MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Each command produces a (possibly empty) array of values.
 The type of the value can be any arbitrary Move type, so unlike inputs, the values are not limited to objects or pure values.
 The number of results generated and their types is specific to each command.
 The specifics for each command can be found in the section for that command, but in summary:

 - `MoveCall`: the number of results and their types are determined by the Move function being called.
 Note that Move functions that return references are not supported at this time.
-- `SplitCoins`: produces (1 or more) coins from a single coin.
+- `SplitCoins`: produces one or more coins from a single coin.
 The type of each coin is `sui::coin::Coin<T>` where the specific coin type `T` matches the coin being split.
 - `Publish`: returns the upgrade capability, `sui::package::UpgradeCap` for the newly published package.
 - `TransferObjects`, `MergeCoins`, and `Upgrade` do not produce any results (an empty result vector).